pantheon-systems/documentation/source/content/guides/filesystem/04-files-directories.md

 You cannot rename or move file directories on Pantheon's file serving infrastructure.
 The workaround is to:

-1. Create a new directory, and then move all the files from inside the old directory into the new directory.
+1. Create a new directory, then move all the files from inside the old directory into the new directory.

 1. Delete the old directory.